 De La Salle High School is a Roman Catholic educational community where students are loved, instructed, and guided according to the traditions of the Brothers of the Christian Schools and the charism of Saint John Baptist de La Salle, Founder of the Brothers and Patron of Teachers.

 De La Salle High School provides a Lasallian Catholic education rooted in a liberal arts tradition that prepares young people for life and college.
-The School seeks to educate students spiritually, academically, physically and socially through the promotion of a vital faith life, sponsorship of strong academic programs, a wide range of student activities, and the witness of a concerned and dedicated faculty, administration and staff.
+The School seeks to educate students spiritually, academically, physically, and socially through the promotion of a vital faith life, sponsorship of strong academic programs, a wide range of student activities, and the witness of a concerned and dedicated faculty, administration, and staff.

 De La Salle High School recognizes and promotes the dignity of each student by providing an environment that is moral, caring, and joyful.
 Within such a setting, the School seeks to challenge its students to serve others, especially the poor, and to deepen a sense of responsibility for humanity's future.